-- Open the Actions menu in the Asset Editor. - Click Manage Types to launch the Type Manager. - Open the File menu and click New.
-The Create New Type dialog is displayed. - Select a template from the Type for Defaults list, as shown in Figure 14-4.
+- 2. Open the Actions menu in the Asset Editor. - 3.
+Click Manage Types to launch the Type Manager. - 4.
+Open the File menu and click New.
+The Create New Type dialog is displayed. - 5.
+Enter Policy in the Type Name field and select a template from the Type for Defaults list, as shown in Figure 14-4.